 “We want to be sure that our riders have the opportunity to qualify to go to that World Final, if they choose to, and this is a way to do that,” said MotoAmerica COO Chuck Aksland.
 “We kind of started this with the Mini Cup, formalizing a (mini racing) program.
 It’s good to see Dorna is taking a step to develop a worldwide platform for that and giving young kids this opportunity.
 We’re already seeing four or five kids from the Mini Cup last year are moving up to Junior Cup.
 It’s good to create these steps on the ladder, for sure.”

-Elsewhere, FIM MiniGP Italy Series will consist of five rounds and begin the season on April 25, 2021.
-The France Series will follow in May with rounds at Le Castellet, Aigues Vives, Fontenay le Comte, and Alès.
-At the same time, the Netherlands race series will launch and feature legendary circuits like Assen and Belgium’s Spa-Francorchamps.
-Spain and Malaysia will kick things off in June while the UK series starts at the end of July and visits Donington Park, Thruxton, and Silverstone.
+Elsewhere, FIM MiniGP Series will consist of five rounds and begin the season on April 25, 2021.
+The Series will follow in May with rounds at Le Castellet, Aigues Vives, Fontenay le Comte, and Alès.
+At the same time, the Netherlands race series will launch and feature legendary circuits like Assen and Belgium’s Spa-Francorchamps. and will kick things off in June while the series starts at the end of July and visits Donington Park, Thruxton, and Silverstone.

 With such a wide net, hopefully, the FIM MiniGP World Series opens more doors for riders around the world and help more youngsters realize their dream.